 Apart from his own disablement, the fact that German Sinology had been smashed was not something of which Franke was unaware.
 Patriotic German that he was, he expressed his thoughts on the subject in muted fashion, but unmistakably.
 The Nachtrag to his memoirs, dated 9 October 1945, the autumn of the surrender, with Berlin in ruins, ends as follows:

-So sehe ich, so weit mein Blick reicht, keinen hellen Streifen her Hoffnung in dem dunklen Gewölk des Völkersturmes, wohl aber glaube ich in düsterem Lichte jenen Trostspruch der Verzweiflung zu erkennen: Una salus, victis nullam sperare salutem.
-Vielleicht wird es einem späteren Geschlechte einmal vergönnt sein, einen neuen deutschen Frühling zu erleben, heute vermag ich mehr den Glauben zu unser Volk aufzubringen.
-Dankbar bin ich, dass mich nur noch eine ganz kurze Strecke von der dunklen Pforte trennt, und der einzige Wunsch, der meine Frau and mich bewegt, is der, dass wir diese Strecke gemeinsam zum Ende durchschreiten können.
+So sehe ich, so weit mein Blick reicht, keinen hellen Streifen der Hoffnung in dem dunklen Gewölk des Völkersturmes, wohl aber glaube ich in düsterem Lichte jenen Trostspruch der Verzweiflung zu erkennen: Una salus victis, nullam sperare salutem.
+Vielleicht wird es einem späteren Geschlechte einmal vergönnt sein, einen neuen deutschen Frühling zu erleben, heute vermag ich nicht mehr den Glauben zu unserem Volk aufzubringen.
+Dankbar bin ich, dass mich nur noch eine ganz kurze Strecke von der dunklen Pforte trennt, und der einzige Wunsch, der meine Frau und mich bewegt, ist der, dass wir diese Strecke gemeinsam zum Ende durchschreiten können.

-Una salus, victis nullam sperare salutem.
+Una salus victis, nullam sperare salutem.
 "One deliverance alone remains to the conquered: to hope for no deliverance" (Vergil, Aeneid 2:354).
 Franke died the following August, aged 83.
-His books, regathered from their disperson during the last years Franke had worked on his History, are now part of the Berlin State Library.
+His books, regathered from their dispersion during Franke's last years, are now part of the Berlin State Library.
 Truncated or not, that History has remained the standard work in German, and was reprinted by de Gruyter in 2001.